-An annual meeting of stockholders of B&G Foods, Inc. will be held on Tuesday, May 17, 2011, at 10:00 a.m., local time, at the Hanover Marriott, 1401 Route 10 East, Whippany, NJ 07981, for the following purposes (which are more fully described in the accompanying proxy statement):
+An annual meeting of stockholders of B&G Foods, Inc. will be held on Tuesday, May 15, 2012, at 10:00 a.m., local time, at the Sheraton Parsippany Hotel, 199 Smith Road, Parsippany, NJ 07054, for the following purposes (which are more fully described in the accompanying proxy statement):

-- 1. to elect eight directors to serve until the next annual meeting of stockholders or until their respective successors have been elected and qualified; - 2. to conduct an advisory vote on executive compensation, commonly referred to as a "say on pay" vote; - 3. to conduct an advisory vote on the frequency of future "say on pay" votes; - 4. to ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2011 (fiscal 2011); and - 5. to transact such other business as may properly come before the annual meeting or any adjournment or postponement of the meeting.
+- 1. to elect eight directors to serve until the next annual meeting of stockholders or until their respective successors have been elected and qualified; - 2. to conduct an advisory vote on executive compensation, commonly referred to as a "say on pay" vote; - 3. to ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 29, 2012 (fiscal 2012); and - 4. to transact such other business as may properly come before the annual meeting or any adjournment or postponement of the meeting.

-The board of directors has fixed the close of business on March 25, 2011, as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting and any adjournment or postponement of the meeting.
+The board of directors has fixed the close of business on March 23, 2012, as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting and any adjournment or postponement of the meeting.

 Once again, we are pleased to take advantage of the Securities and Exchange Commission rule that allows companies to furnish proxy materials to their stockholders on the Internet.
-As a result, we are mailing to most of our stockholders a notice of Internet availability of proxy materials instead of paper copies of this proxy statement and our 2010 Annual Report.
+As a result, we are mailing to most of our stockholders a notice of Internet availability of proxy materials instead of paper copies of this proxy statement and our 2011 Annual Report.
 We believe that this process allows us to provide our stockholders with the information they need in a timelier manner, while reducing the environmental impact and lowering the costs of printing and distributing our proxy materials.
 All stockholders who have previously requested paper copies of our proxy materials will continue to receive paper copies by mail.